How to Describe a Bad Day in English

 There are different words or phrases, such as a terrible day, a horrible day, an awful day, a tough day, a hard day, a crappy day, etc., that you can use to describe a bad day at home or school or work.
 Moreover, you are expected to show the reasons why you think you had a bad day or share the incidents that made your day bad.

-Here I have shared some expressions that you can use to describe a bad day to someone in English.
+Here, I have shared some expressions that you can use to describe a bad day to someone in English.
 Remember!
 While using the following expressions, you should show the reasons why you think it’s a bad day.
 You can also share incidents to describe why it’s a bad day.
-To learn the ways of using these expressions based on situations, keep reading the post till the end.
+To learn how to use these expressions based on situations, keep reading the post until the end.

 Expressions to Describe a Bad Day in English